Ashb87/Ms4-island-furniture/README.md

     * Breadcrumb links below the header to navigate back to all products or the current category they are viewing.
     * Reviews for the product if any have been added.
     * The option to add a review if the user is logged in.
-    * Add and edit product libks for admin user only.
+    * Add and edit product links for admin user only.

   * ### Shopping bag page